Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 http://localhost:18001
 ```

-Not this:
+Do not use this for protected access:

 ```text
 Vast tunnel target:
 http://localhost:18000
 ```

-The raw model server should stay behind Caddy.

 ---

-## 2. Install and Build llama.cpp
+# 2. Install and Build

-First, install the basic tools:
+## 2.1 Install Basic Tools

+SSH into the Vast.ai server.

+Then run:

 ```bash
 cd /workspace